 4th Workshop on Principles of Secure Compilation (PriSC 2020)

 The Workshop on Principles of Secure Compilation (PriSC) is a relatively new, informal 1-day workshop without any proceedings.
 The goal is to bring together researchers interested in secure compilation and to identify interesting research directions and open challenges.

-The 4th edition of PriSC will be held in New Orleans, together with the ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL), in January 2020.
+The 4th edition of PriSC will be held on January 25 in New Orleans, Louisiana USA together with the ACM SIGPLAN Symposium on Principles of Programming Languages (POPL), 2020.

 Presentation Proposals and Attending the Workshop

 Anyone interested in presenting at the workshop should submit an extended abstract (up to 2 pages, details below) covering past, ongoing, or future work.
 Any topic that could be of interest to secure compilation is in scope.
 Secure compilation should be interpreted very broadly to include any work in security, programming languages, architecture, systems or their combination that can be leveraged to preserve security properties of programs when they are compiled or to eliminate low-level vulnerabilities.
 Presentations that provide a useful outside view or challenge the community are also welcome.
 This includes presentations on new attack vectors such as microarchitectural side-channels, whose defenses could benefit from compiler techniques.